doc97/GOAPer/README.md

 ## Problems?

 Please create a [Github issue](https://github.com/doc97/GOAPer/issues) and describe the problem.
-If it a bug, please try to document the reproduction steps and a short description of the bug.
+If it's a bug, please try to document the reproduction steps and supply a short description of the bug.